 Business combinations are accounted for using the acquisition method.
-The consideration transferred in a business combination shall be measured at fair value, which shall be calculated as the sum of the acquisition date fair values of the assets transferred by the acquirer, the liabilities incurred by the acquirer to former owners of the acquiree and the equity issued by the acquirer, and the amount of any non-controlling interest in the acquiree.
+The consideration transferred in a business combination shall be measured at fair value, which shall be calculated as the sum of the business combination date fair values of the assets transferred by the acquirer, the liabilities incurred by the acquirer to former owners of the acquiree and the equity issued by the acquirer, and the amount of any non-controlling interest in the acquiree.
 For each business combination, the acquirer measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
-Acquisition-related costs are expensed as incurred.
+Business combination related costs are expensed as incurred.

-When the Group acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic conditions, the Group's operating or accounting policies and other pertinent conditions as at the acquisition date.
+In accounting for a business combination, the Group assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic conditions, the Group's operating or accounting policies and other pertinent conditions as at the business combination date.
 This includes the separation of embedded derivatives in host contracts by the acquiree.

-Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
+Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the business combination date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 139 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognised in profit or loss.
 If the contingent consideration is not within the scope of AASB 139, it is measured in accordance with the appropriate AASB.
 Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.